PACTCare/Chiota/Chiota.Messenger/Documentation/Usecases/acceptcontact.md

 ## Accept Contact

-To accept a contact request just invoke the accept contact interactor.
+After a user was sent a contact request, he can accept it.
+The parameters needed for that are described below.

 ### Request
 ```csharp